duaneodom/rclink4g/docs/README.md

-I do not provide a Raspberry Pi image due to size limitations on github but instead provide a configuration script that will configure your installed Raspberry Pi Lite OS (of the specified version) to be an RCLink4G companion computer.
-Once you have your OS installed, you've logged in and are connected to the internet run the following commands (replacing the file date/version info as appropriate).
+I do not provide a Raspberry Pi image due to size limitations on github but instead provide a configuration script that will configure your installed Raspberry Pi Lite OS to be an RCLink4G companion computer.
+Once you have your OS installed and are connected to the internet, log in and run the following commands (replacing the file date/version info as appropriate).

-[!NOTE]
+> **NOTE**
 You must install the Raspberry Pi OS image that corresponds to the "date_codename_arch_lite" (eg. 2023-05-03_bullseye_arm64_lite) specified in the "setup_xxx_xxx_xxx_lite.run" filename.
 Each configuration script version is